Sending Direct Messages

 When batch sending messages, a Direct delivery mode should be set for all of the messages (see Delivery Mode).

-When using the Java RTO, C, or .NET APIs, an array of messages must be passed in.
+When using the Solace Java RTO API, Solace C API, or Solace .NET API, an array of messages must be passed in.
 Message destinations are not set through a send method; rather, they are set as a property for each message.

 To Publish a Group of Messages